 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-There is good news, though: most thyroid nodules are not cancerous.
-They are sometimes found as lumps on the neck.
-People can get thyroid nodules at any age, but older adults get them more often.
-A person may have a multinodular goiter, which means that the thyroid has several nodules.
-These nodules are sometimes cysts with fluid in them.
-There can also be extra lumps filled with thyroid hormone, which are called colloid nodules.
-These are not cancer.
-Without a biopsy and other tests, however, it is very hard to tell what a thyroid nodule is made of and whether it is cancer or not.
+Some people may have a multinodular goiter – which means the thyroid has several nodules.
+These nodules are sometimes cysts filled with fluid.
+There can also be lumps filled with thyroid hormone, which are called colloid nodules.
+These are not cancerous.
+Without a biopsy and other tests, it’s hard to tell the makeup of a thyroid nodule and if it’s cancerous.

 Radioactive iodine therapy kills cancer cells using radioactive iodine.

-Fortunately, most thyroid cancers can be cured especially if the cancer has not spread.
-Advanced cancers can be harder to treat, especially if they do not respond to radioactive iodine therapy.
+Fortunately, most thyroid cancers can be cured if it hasn’t spread.
+Advanced cancers can be harder to treat, especially if they don’t respond to radioactive iodine therapy.

-Originally published 1/8/2016; Revised 2021
+Originally published 1/8/2016; Revised 2021, 2023

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.